Request for customs intervention

 - the applicant is informed of the quantities destroyed (Article 26.7, Regulation (EU) No 608/2013 of 12 June 2013);

-- the applicant is notified (quantities, photographs, and upon request, the name and address of the consignee, the sender and the declarant or the holder of the goods, the customs procedure, as well as the origin, provenance and destination of the goods) (Article 26.8, Regulation (EU) No 608/2013 of 12 June 2013);
+- the applicant is notified (quantities, photographs, and upon request, the name and address of the consignee, the sender, and the declarant or holder of the goods, the customs procedure, as well as the origin, provenance, and destination of the goods) (Article 26.8, Regulation (EU) No 608/2013 of 12 June 2013);

-- the customs detention is lifted if, within 10 days from the previous notification, the applicant does not inform the customs authorities of the initiation of infringement proceedings (Article 26.9, Regulation (EU) No 608/2013 of 12 June 2013).
+- the customs detention is lifted if, within 10 days from the previous notification, the applicant does not inform customs of the initiation of an infringement action (Article 26.9, Regulation (EU) No 608/2013 of 12 June 2013).

 - either initiate legal proceedings:

-- through civil or criminal action to file an infringement suit,
+- through civil or criminal action to file an infringement claim,

 - possibly in expedited proceedings to request provisional measures,